dabianzhixing/DBL/README.md

 ./insert ./path_to_the_index ./path_to_the_insertionfile Number_of_Insertions

 The default size of DL label and BL label is 64.
 You could tune the label size to achieve better performance.

+Please cite our paper if you use DBL in your work：

+@article{lyuDBL,
+author = {Lyu, Qiuyi and Li, Yuchen and He, Bingsheng and Gong, Bin}, title = {DBL: Efficient Reachability Queries on Dynamic Graphs}, conference = { In International Conference on Database Systems for Advanced Applications}, pages = {761-777}, year = {2021}
+}